kaisha2004/Its-A-Squirrel-World/README.md

 # Project Overview

-## Inside A Squirrel's World Trivia
+## It's A Squirrel's World

 ## Project Description

-Have you ever stayed up at night wondering what the  Sciurus carolinensis (Eastern gray) squirrels are doing?
-Have you ever wondered why does it seem like the squirrels in Central Park have all the fun?
-With the help of 323 volunteer Squirrel Sighters who tracked over 3,000 squirrels sightings, we developed a mobile app that's designed to allow the user to unlock their inner squirrel (come on we all have one!) and play along while also learning about their favorite furry friends.
+Have you ever stayed up at night wondering what the  Sciurus Carolinensis (Eastern gray) squirrels in Central Park are doing?
+Have you ever wondered why does it seem like these squirrels seem to have all the fun?
+With the help of 323 volunteer Squirrel Sighters who tracked over 3,000 squirrels, we developed a mobile app full of trivia designed to unlock the user's inner squirrel (come on we all have one!) and play along.
+A fun way to learn about the daily activities and grow their appreciation of their favorite furry friends!

-This app will give users the unique opportunity to learn all about the activities of squirrels in Central Park and have fun while doing it.
-Specifically, we will ask users to guess the total sightings of squirrel activities while giving random facts.
-Their appreciation for squirrels will grow each time the game is played.

 ## API and Data Sample